jcmarkowicz/portfolio/README.md

   Exploration of classical machine learning techniques with data cleaning and preprocessing with Python.
 Compared the performance of ensemble and regression models such as random forrest, lasso and ridge, and elastic nets.
 - [Covid Prediction from Election Data](Research Poster.pdf)
   Utilized R posterdown to present a regression analysis and exploratory data analysis.
 Conducted research on predicting vaccination rates based on national and county level 2020 voting and demographic data.
-- [Graph Construction and BFS with Rust](https://github.com/jcmarkowicz/BreadthFirstSearchDS210/blob/master/src/main.rs) Built a graph data structure using Rust data structures and functions.
+- [Graph Construction and BFS with Rust](https://github.com/jcmarkowicz/BreadthFirstSearchDS210/blob/master/src/main.rs) Built a graph data structure using Rust functions and custom data types.
 Coded breadth first search algorithm to sucessfully travese a graph with over 10,000 nodes.
 - [PowerBI Sample Dashboards](SampleDashboards.pdf)